jiachenguoNU/RVE_2D_gen/README.md

-# RVE_2D_gen
-generate 2d voxel mesh for fiber-reinforced composites
+This file is to generate 2D fiber composites with specified volume fraction